zulip/zulip/docs/contributing/code-style.md

 they are in HTML templates or JavaScript/TypeScript editing the HTML (e.g. error messages).

-### State and logs files
+### Paths to state or log files

-When writing out state of log files, always declare the path with `zulip_path` in `zproject/settings.py`, which will do the right thing in both development and production.
+When writing out state or log files, always pass an absolute path through `zulip_path` (found in `zproject/settings.py`), which will do the right thing in both development and production.

 ## JS array/object manipulation